-It is strongly recommended to run Weblate using encrypted HTTPS protocol.
-After enabling you should sed ENABLE_HTTPS settings which also adjusts several other related Django settings in the example configuration.
+It is strongly recommended to run Weblate using the encrypted HTTPS protocol.
+After enabling it, you should set ENABLE_HTTPS in the settings, which also adjusts several other related Django settings in the example configuration.

-You might want to configure HSTS as well, see SSL/HTTPS for more details.
+You might want to set up HSTS as well, see SSL/HTTPS for more details.